rapid7/insightconnect-workflows/workflows/Blacklist_Malicious_Hashes_with_VirusTotal_and_Carbon_Black_Response/help.md

 ## Setup

-Once the workflow has been imported and the Slack chatbot selected for your workstation, edit the workflow and setup or select your CB Response connection in the Block Hash step.
-Also setp up your VirusTotal connection and confirm where applicable.
+Once the workflow has been imported and the Slack chatbot selected for your workstation, edit the workflow and configure your CB Response connection in the Block Hash step.
+Also, configure your VirusTotal connection and confirm where applicable.

 ## Technical Details